 The Boeing 737-800 aircraft serve all routes in Norwegian’s network, but are typically allocated to high-density routes and long routes to North Africa, The Canary Islands and Dubai due to the longer range and higher efficiency of the aircraft.

 The Boeing 737-800 is a short to medium haul single-aisle aircraft that entered service in 1998 and is still in production.
 By the end of 2012 Nowegian will have it will have a unitary fleet of 63 such aircraft.
 Today's fleet have both a 189 and 186 seat configuration.
 Future deliveries will feature 186 Recaro seats that increase the passengers' overall legroom, Boeing SKY Interior and in-flight WiFi.
 All Boeing 737-800 have performance enhancing winglets installed.

 The Boeing 737-300 aircraft serve most of Norwegian’s network with the exception of flights to North Africa, The Canary Islands, Dubai and domestic flights in Sweden.

 The Boeing 737-300 is a short to medium haul single-aisle aircraft that entered service in 1984 and went out of production in 1999.
 The majority of the -300 fleet has a 148 seat configuration.
 Four aircraft are retrofitted with performance enhancing winglets and have new Recaro seats that increase passenger legroom.

-Watch the video below to see how a Norwegian plane is assembled at the Boeing factory in Seattle:
+Click on the image below and see the video showing how a Norwegian plane is assembled at the Boeing factory in Seattle: